-Marketing Funnels are a sequence, or a process, that allow a visitor to learn more about your business, build trust, and convert into a customer.
+Marketing Funnels are a sequence, or a process, that allows a visitor to learn more about your business, build trust, and convert into a customer.
 The marketing funnel takes the visitor through the physiology of building a relationship.

 Marketing Funnel Basics